johntothee/garage/readme.md

 https keys - You can get these from https://letsencrypt.org.
 Set the path to these files in ./keys/config.json.

 IP Address and port - to access the raspberry pi.
 If one's ip address isn't static a Dynamic Domain Name System service could be used instead.
 You'll also need to forward the port in your router and/or modem.
+Even after soldering on a connector for an exteral antenna, 2.4GHz wifi wasn't strong enough to reliably reach from my access point at the front of the house to my garage.
+So I added powerline ethernet adapters.
+Configuring a static IP address through that took some trial and error.
+This is what I needed in /etc/dhcpcd.conf: interface [NAME OF ETHERNET ADAPTER] ipv4only inform [STATIC IP] static routers=[AP IP] static domain_name_servers=[AP IP]

 User ID - any integer to identify amongst multiple users.